usethesource/rascal-website/courses/RascalAmendmentProposals/RAP6/RAP6.md

     * And such as overloaded functions which miss cases
   * Suggest qualified names when a function is shadowed but reachable from an import.

-[^1]:  RAP is at the moment following Pyhton’s PEP ([https://www.python.org/dev/peps/](https://www.python.org/dev/peps/)).
-We need to look at other projects to see what is best.
-See for instance,  [http://yt-project.org/](http://yt-project.org/)